Alfred Gantner: Political involvement

 In 2020, it became known that Gantner would become involved against the EU-Switzerland framework agreement.
 Together with his co-founders at Partners Group, he built up a network of over a hundred entrepreneurs, which, under the name Kompass/Europa, is opposed to the signing of the agreement and in favor of maintaining the current cooperation.

 Gantner is non-partisan.
 After short-term plans to become politically active in the FDP in 2011, he now says he is closest to the CVP.

-Private life
+Personal life

+In 1991, Gantner married Cornelia Bose (born 1972), a Swiss citizen of partial Indian origin.
+They both studied at Brigham Young University and she became a documentary film maker and non profit executive.
+They have five children.

 In 2002, Gantner became involved in public relations for the Salt Lake City Winter Olympics in Switzerland, together with Winterthur entrepreneur Mark Prohaska.

-Gantner is married to journalist Cornelia Gantner.
-He has five children.

 He comes from a Protestant family, but converted at the age of 23 and has been a member of the Mormons ever since.
 He also served as pastor and bishop of Richterswil for that church for six years.
 His Compass Switzerland network also includes other members of the church, some of whom are leaders.

+He is a resident of Meggen on Lake Lucerne.